 If you’re a beginner learner looking for more formal instruction, or you’d like to get the hang of conversational Mandarin, “Mandarin Chinese for Beginners: Mastering Conversational Chinese” is the absolute best book to check out.

-For around $9 you can enjoy an immersive experience that teaches you what to say in practical real-life scenarios, how to speak Chinese at a proper speed and how to avoid cultural faux pas and speaking mistakes.
+You can enjoy an immersive experience that teaches you what to say in practical real-life scenarios, how to speak Chinese at a proper speed and how to avoid cultural faux pas and speaking mistakes.
 This book contains a mix of English and Chinese, with much of the annotations and instructions in English.
 This makes this Kindle book perfect for beginners.
 It’s got all the basics packed into one easy-to-read guide.

 Any level of reader can benefit from breezing through “Chinese Blockbuster 1.”
 While the focus of the book is mostly geared towards beginner Mandarin learners, it’s packed full of really helpful tips for excelling in Mandarin proficiency.